 POSTED BY November 3, 2014 COMMENTS (114)ON

-Almost all the banks rules says that you are eligible for a top up loan only after 6-12 months of paying off the earlier loan, because only after some time is over, your loan eligibility changes.
+Almost all the bank rules say that you are eligible for a top-up loan only after 6-12 months of paying off the earlier loan because only after some time is over, your loan eligibility changes.

-Now if he applies for a topup loan, the bank will deduct the 38 lacs of outstanding loan from his new loan eligibility of 55 lacs and only provide him 17 lacs (55-38) of top up loan.
-The documentations and the overall process will be faster in this case, as there is an existing relationship and also the history is known by the bank.
+Now if he applies for a top-up loan, the bank will deduct the 38 lacs of an outstanding loan from his new loan eligibility of 55 lacs and only provide him 17 lacs (55-38) of the top-up loan.
+The documentation and the overall process will be faster in this case, as there is an existing relationship and also the history is known by the bank.
 Below is the graphical representation of the same example I took above.

-No Security Required – A top up loan does not need you to mortgage some asset, because its given on top of your home loan and anyways your home documents are with the bank.
+A top-up loan does not need you to mortgage some asset, because its given on top of your home loan and anyways your home documents are with the bank.
 So one important point to note here is that even if you close your original home loan, you need to also close your top up loan before you can ask back your original house papers from the bank.

-Top up loan amount – Generally the amount of top up loan cant exceed the original home loan amount you have taken and also there is always an upper limit defined by the bank for the top up loan, which can range anywhere from 15-40 lacs.
-So if you have taken a Rs 30 lacs home loan, you can take maximum top up loan of another Rs 30 lacs if your eligibility supports you after some years.
+Generally, the amount of top-up loan cant exceed the original home loan amount you have taken and also there is always an upper limit defined by the bank for the top up loan, which can range anywhere from 15-40 lacs.
+So if you have taken a Rs 30 lacs home loan, you can take the maximum top-up loan of another Rs 30 lacs if your eligibility supports you after some years.

-Processing Fees – Almost all the banks will charge a processing fees for approving the top up loan .
+Almost all the banks will charge a processing fee for approving the top up loan .
 The charges are same as their home loan processing charges .
 For example – if you take a case of HDFC LTD , the charge 0.75% of the loan amount or Rs 2,000 which ever is maximum as the loan processing charges for the top up loan.

 Let me know if you knew about this concept or not ?